Code of Conduct Hosting (CCH)

 Any services offered by hosting providers that are not purely hosting services are excluded from the scope of the CCH.
 In particular, internet access services and services for storing and processing content and making the same accessible to third parties in an area that is not publicly accessible (e.g. cloud services) are not included.

-3.1 Illegal content: content that infringes third parties' rights, particularly intellectual property rights in the broad sense (e.g. copyrights or trademark rights), or personality rights, or that constitutes a criminal offence (particularly in the areas of pornography, the depiction of violence, racism and libel).
+3.1 Illegal content: content that infringes third parties' rights, particularly intellectual property rights (e.g. copyrights or trademark rights), or personality rights, or that constitutes a criminal offence (particularly in the areas of pornography, the depiction of violence, racism or libel).

 3.3 Customer: a customer of the hosting provider who has signed a contract regulating hosting services.